Master Inservice Plans (MIP)

 Alternative Teacher Preparation Programs

-Section 1012.575, Florida Statutes, allows district school boards the authority to design Add-On Alternative Teacher Preparation programs to enable persons already certified to prepare to add an additional coverage to their certificates.
-The purpose of the Add-On Alternative Teacher Preparation Program is to provide school districts the opportunity to develop inservice teacher education programs that meet specific needs of the district and at the same time provide a mechanism whereby a teacher may prepare to add a certification to his/her teaching certificate without having to take college courses.
+Section 1012.575, Florida Statutes, gives district school boards the authority to develop Add-On Alternative Teacher Preparation Programs that meet specific needs of the district and provide a mechanism whereby a teacher who is already certified may add an additional coverage to their certificate without having to take college courses.

-Each district add-on program is to be reviewed and approved by the Florida Department of Education.
-A manual for development of add-on programs (PDF, 231KB)has been developed by the Department and is available to assist districts.
+Each district add-on program must be approved by the Florida Department of Education.
+The Department has created a manual for the development of add-on programs (PDF).